Lcohen5/Library_Builder/R_Maintainer/README.md

 1. Open your Terminal.

+## Usage

+1. Open your Terminal.

 2. Launch the Script

-Open your terminal and navigate to the directory where your script and Dockerfile live using the cd command
+Open your terminal and navigate to the directory where your script lives using the cd command

 Then activate and run the script: